yesgee/socialights/final-report.md

 ### Achieved Goals

 * We have built a quiz application on android platform that enables user to join a game and play.
-* A quiz server that  generates the questions, verifies the answers,keeps score and talks to the application
+* A quiz server that  generates the questions, verifies the answers, keeps score and talks to the application.
 * Hue lights are connected to the server and the feedback of the game is provided by the lights.

 ### Scope for improvement